cyshih704/Mind-Wandering-Prediction/preprocessing/README.md

 ```
 python3 merge_EEG_trigger.py
 ```
-The output csv file is be like as follows
+The output main csv file is be like as follows

 |TIMESTAMP|FP1|FP2|...|HEO|VEO|trigger|Rating|Rating_RT|Thought|
 |:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|